Efficient training of photonic quantum generative models: Numerical experiments

 \section{Numerical experiments}

 We implemented the procedure from Figure \ref{fig:mmd_procedure} using Python and JAX.
 We relied on JAX's ability to automatically differentiate native Python and Numpy functions to carry out the optimization of the model.
+We used the Adam optimizer for gradient descent.
 As an example, a 2000-step training of a model with $m = 100$ modes and $n = 10$ photons takes about $2$ hours to complete on a laptop, with $3$ to $4$ seconds per step.

+In Figure \ref{fig:loss_evolution}, we illustrate that training behaves as expected and that the loss function decreases smoothly.
+We also show the effect of choosing different sizes for sets $\mathcal{K}$ and $\mathcal{Z}$: the oscillations are more marked when the precision is lower.

+We set up a hyperparameter tuning framework using Ray Tune \cite{liaw2018tuneresearchplatformdistributed}, in order to explore many configurations including different kernel choices, ansatz choices, and initialization strategies.
 We summarise our findings in Figure \ref{fig:numerical_results}.
 We compare our models against two classical benchmarks: a simple restricted Boltzmann machine (RBM) like the one used in \cite{Recio-Armengol2025}, and a uniform random model that generates fixed Hamming-weight bitstrings.
 We also include the value of the MMD between two halves of the test set, as a ground truth ``test to test'' baseline.

-We chose the Adam optimizer for gradient descent, and we used Ray Tune \cite{liaw2018tuneresearchplatformdistributed} for hyperparameter tuning and exploration.
-In the results displayed in Figure \ref{fig:numerical_results}, we used our close-to-identity parameter initialization, with perturbation bounded by $0.5$ -- a value chosen during hyperparameter exploration.

-In Figures \ref{fig:numerical_results_A} and \ref{fig:numerical_results_B}, we illustrate the effect of choosing different sizes for sets $\mathcal{K}$ and $\mathcal{Z}$: in both examples, the loss function decreases smoothly and reaches a similar value, but the oscillations are more marked when the precision is lower.

-In terms of parametrizations, our simulations generally showed that the butterfly and Haar-compatible ans{\"a}tze yielded a better performance for our model.
-We show this in Figure \ref{fig:numerical_results_C} for the user preference (sushi) dataset.
-We subsequently selected the Haar-compatible ansatz in the other simulations displayed in Figure \ref{fig:numerical_results}.

-In terms of performance, we observe in Figure \ref{fig:numerical_results_E} that the best performance of the QCBM was for the boson sampling dataset, where it clearly outperforms the classical benchmarks.
-This could be expected since both the model and the generator that produced the data are boson samplers, so the model naturally has the right inductive bias for such a dataset.
+In terms of overall performance in the sense of outperforming our classical benchmarks, we observed that the QCBM performed best for the boson sampling dataset, a trend which remained valid over all configurations we explored.
+We see in Figure \ref{fig:numerical_results_B} that the quantum model clearly outperforms the classical benchmarks and reaches values much closer to the test-to-test ground truth MMD, for different values of the Gaussian kernel bandwidth.
+This could be expected, since both the model and the generator that produced the data are boson samplers, so the model naturally has the right inductive bias for such a dataset.

 In a sense, this confirms the guideline often repeated in QML, that quantum models are best suited for quantum data, or data obtained from quantum processes \cite{Huang_2021}.
 While the boson sampling dataset is not as clearly related to an application as the other datasets, this is an interesting result in its own right, and it indicates that results about quantum data obtained in the qubit picture do apply to the linear-optical or photon-native picture.